-In 1898, the Commission for Scientific Investigation of the Danish Waters invited Martin Knudsen to develop a method for measuring temperature and salinity of seawater in situ.
+The first mention of the development of a submersible measuring instrument with temperature and conductivity sensors dates back to the end of the 19th century and is associated with the name of the great Danish scientist Martin Knudsen.
+In 1898, the Commission for Scientific Investigation of the Danish Waters invited Martin Knudsen to develop a method for measuring the temperature and salinity of seawater in situ.
 He fulfilled this request by developing an instrument that made it possible to determine the salinity and temperature of seawater without collecting water samples or removing the thermometer from the water (Knudsen, 1900).
 To measure temperature he decided to use an electrolyte (KCl) because of its great temperature coefficient, compared to metals.
 The electrolyte was contained in a small vessel of such a form, that would rapidly assume the temperature of surroundings.
 That unique approach, when electrolytic conductance becomes the measure of temperature in reverse order of the modern approach of using temperature to correct the temperature dependence of conductivity, reflects a non-ordinary way of the genius of Knudsen in conditions of very limited technical means of the end of 19th century.
 In my experience of the development of the salinometer SOKOL, we used the same principle to derive the temperature of the measuring cell through the conductivity ratio of the reference conductivity cell, filled with standard seawater, by reversing the PSS-78 equation of the temperature dependence of standard seawater (rt).
-For the determination of the conductivity of the seawater, Knudsen used a vessel through the water could move freely when lowered.
+For the determination of the conductivity of the seawater, Knudsen used a vessel through which the water could move freely when lowered.

 The vessel was connected to the Wheatstone bridge on board by means of cables.
 The conductivity was measured during the descending of the instrument (downcast), the temperature during the ascending (upcast).
 The instrument was calibrated by titration of the water sample and by use of the reversing thermometers.
 Though the method aroused considerable interest, it did not really come into use.
 There apparently were technical difficulties, for instance, with regard to compensation for capacity and energy loss in the cable between the submerged part of the apparatus and the shipboard instrumentation (Smed, 2002).